Cranium Command: Origins

 The attraction was the only fully surviving element from the original 1978 plans for EPCOT Center's "Life and Health" pavilion.
 Titled "The Head Trip", it was to share a theatre space with a dentistry-themed show called "Tooth Follies".
-Designed by legendary Imagineer Rolly Crump, the stage and concept would be similar to the final incarnation, but with three animatronics dedicated to emotion, intellect and the nervous system.
+Designed by Imagineer Rolly Crump, the stage and concept would be similar to the final incarnation, but with three animatronics dedicated to emotion, intellect and the nervous system.
 When Disney was unable to find a sponsor to host the pavilion, the construction of Life and Health was delayed indefinitely.
 However, an expansion pad between the Universe of Energy pavilion and the Horizons pavilion was kept as Disney still planned to build it.

 In the mid-1980s, then Disney CEO Michael Eisner finally secured MetLife to sponsor the Life and Health pavilion, now renamed "Wonders of Life" and restarted development.
 Imagineer Steve Kirk replaced Crump on the project, and worked with Barry Braveman to flesh out the idea of "The Head Trip" into its own full attraction.
 Partially inspired by the 1943 Walt Disney-produced animated propaganda film Reason and Emotion, they explored the idea of transforming the concept into a parody of the Star Trek franchise.
 The human head was to be represented as a bridge on a spaceship much like the Starship Enterprise.
-Kirk explains: "...there was one character with a supporting cast on film for different parts of the body.
+Kirk explained: "...there was one character with a supporting cast on film for different parts of the body.
 Originally there was a captain, a Mr. Spock type, several ensigns at each of the senses, there was an officer for reason, there was an officer for emotion... so there was a little cast of these little characters about, maybe, 2 feet tall in this pretty big theatre that was a pretty involved bridge of a ship, which was, again, inside the human head."
-Eventually, the budget was reduced to only be able to include one audio-animatronic figure and a robot, eventually becoming the Hypothalamus.
+Eventually, the budget was reduced to only one audio-animatronic figure and a robot, eventually becoming the Hypothalamus.
 Kirk hoped that the show would have been reprogrammed over the years to include different versions of the show in order to discuss a variety of health-related topics, but that idea never came to be.